dotherightthing/traktor-live-v1/README.md

 Note: You can also buy physical overlays online, *if* they make them for your controller and *if* you are ok with the carbon footprint of getting small packages sent from the other side of the world (I live in New Zealand).

+#### Process overview

 The process to generate an overlay is as follows:

-1. Extract SVG files from owner manuals.
+1. Extract SVG files from owner manuals (bundled Inkscape SVGs)
+2. Load the SVGs into cutting machine software
-2. Identify the 'pen' versus 'cut' lines.
+3. Identify the 'pen' versus 'cut' lines
-3. Precision draw/cut the file using a cutting machine.
+4. Precision draw/cut the file using a cutting machine
-4. Peel the cut card off the cutting mat and the cut sections will separate.
+5. Peel the cut card off the cutting mat and the cut sections will separate
-5. Handwrite text labels describing what each control does.
+6. Handwrite text labels describing what each control does
-6. Remove any blocking controls (e.g. fader handles) from the controller.
+7. Remove any blocking controls (e.g. fader handles) from the controller
-7. Slide the overlay over the top of the controller.
+8. Slide the overlay over the top of the controller
-8. I also cut a plastic sheet to protect the cut card(s) below.
+9. I also cut a plastic sheet to protect the cut card(s) below
-9. Reattach any blocking controls onto the controller.
+10. Reattach any blocking controls onto the controller

-My cutting machine does have a pen attachment, but I use this sparingly as 'pen' lines for text labels add complexity to the file and dramatically increase wait times.
+My cutting machine does have a pen attachment, but I use this sparingly as 'pen' lines for text labels add complexity to the file and dramatically increase loading times.

 When I have nailed down the functionality, I'll do a 'print and cut' - printing the labels and patterns at a print shop, then cutting the holes for the controls.